bashiroglu/learning-js-withColt/notes/Notes about keyword this.md

 startCar(); //window
 ```

 This in arrow functions are totally different.
-With arrow functions don't matter how we called it, it always refer to window object.
+With arrow functions don't matter how we called it, it always refer to window object or parent object.

 ```
 const car = {